rabilrbl/ChromeOS/README.md

 6. Click on the `Run workflow` button.
 7. Wait for the build to complete.
 8. Download the build from the artifacts section of the workflow.

+## Credits

+- [Techy Druid YouTube Channel](https://www.youtube.com/@TechyDruid) for the tutorial on building ChromeOS image.
+You can check their tutorial videos.
+- [cros.tech](https://cros.tech/) for providing recovery images.
+- [brunch](https://github.com/sebanc/brunch) for ChromeOS on x86_64 PC